ShaneMcC/ptouch-print/README.md

 # ptouch-print
-PHP Library to print to brother ptouch printers.
+PHP Library to print to Brother P-touch printers.

-This was designed and tested with a PT-E550W, but it should also work with P750W abd P710BT.
+This was designed and tested with a PT-E550W, but it should also work with P750W and P710BT.

-I'm happy to add support for other devices if you raise an issue with a link to the raster documentation for the device (or a description of what changes are required)
+I'm happy to add support for other devices if you raise an issue with a link to the raster documentation for the device (or a description of what changes are required).

 ## Usage